St John's Church Lynesack

 - Support the economic diversity and prosperity of the villages

 - Review planning applications and make comment as appropriate

 Date of future meetings

-Our next meeting is on Thursday 17th June, 2021 at 7pm in Butterknowle village hall.
-Agenda posted.
+Our next meeting is on Thursday 14th October, 2021 at 7pm in Butterknowle village hall.
+Agenda as posted.

 Welcome to our new website